XCTEQ/XCFit/README.md

 This file is at the base of the target.
 This initiate Cucumberish for project.
 We need to register all step definitions in this file.
 * **Screens**

 This is groups where we can abstract logic of every screen in the app.
-Example file are 'HomeScreen.swift' and 'BaseScreen.swift'
+Example file are 'HomeScreen.swift'.

 * **Step_Definitions**